knative/docs/docs/eventing/getting-started.md

 END
 ```

-3. Just like the `Broker`, verify that the event consumers are working with the following command:
+3. Just like you did with the `Broker`, verify that the event consumers are working with the following command:

 ```sh
 kubectl -n event-example get deployments hello-display goodbye-display